 - Try to make grooming a great experience for both of you, don’t force your German shepherd, and instead try to bring it in the mood.

 Brushing Your German Shepherd Dog

-When brushing your German shepherd, if you haven’t brushed its coat in a long while, the fur will become matted over time, this will result in your dog shedding a lot of fur.
+When brushing your German shepherd, if you haven’t brushed its coat in a long while, the fur will become matted over time, this will result in your dog shedding a lot of furs.

 To get started, detangle your dog’s coat, especially if your German shepherd is long-haired.
 You can easily do that by using a conditioner specified for dog coats.

-As for you, if your German Shepherd’s fur keep getting stuck in your vacuum cleaner, you will need to maintain it often, and of course, clean it.
-Always remember the more well groomed your dog is, the healthier he will be!
+As for you, if your German Shepherd’s fur keeps getting stuck in your vacuum cleaner, you will need to maintain it often, and of course, clean it.
+Always remember the more well-groomed your dog is, the healthier he will be!